CrispyConductor/node-zstreams/README.md

 zstreams(fs.createReadStream('./test.txt')).throughSync(function(chunk) {
 	return chunk.toString('utf8').toUpperCase();
 }).pipe(fs.createWriteStream('./uppercase.txt'));
+// Instead of .pipe(...) you can also do .toFile('./uppercase.txt')
 ````

 A set of `through` methods are available on readables to easily transform data.
 They create a Transform stream, use the supplied